SaifAqqad/AHK_MicMute/README.md

 * The tray icon no longer acts as a toggle button, and the tray menu option to toggle the microphone is disabled.
 * The [On-screen feedback](#2-on-screen-feedback) OSD will show the microphone name when muting/unmuting
 <hr>

+## Known issues
+* When running AutoHotkey alongside [Microsoft Powertoys](https://github.com/microsoft/PowerToys), they might conflict with each other, which may result in the hotkeys not working at all. [microsoft/PowerToys#2132](https://github.com/microsoft/PowerToys/issues/2132)

+* [Albion Online](https://albiononline.com/en/home) detects MicMute as a botting tool, the games blacklists anything written in autohotkey and marks it as a botting tool. [#23](https://github.com/SaifAqqad/AHK_MicMute/issues/23)

+* Windows defender might falsely detect MicMute as a trojen/malware (`Zpevdo.B` or ML detections).
+I always submit new releases to microsoft to remove the false detections and they usually do in a couple of days, but sometimes when they release a new definition update the detection occurs again. [#25](https://github.com/SaifAqqad/AHK_MicMute/issues/25)

 ## Editing the config file
  Hold shift when asked to setup a profile or when clicking "Edit configuration" from the tray menu, and the config file will open in the default JSON editor